 Hawaii Legal Information

 In 2000, Hawaii passed SB 862 HD1, making Hawaii the first state to legalize medical cannabis via the legislature, as opposed to voter initiative.
-The legislature amended the law in 2013 with two bills that take effect in January 2015, House Bill 668 and Senate Bill 642.
-HB 668 moves the medical marijuana program from the Department of Public Safety to the Department of Health and establishes a Medical Marijuana Registry special fund.
-SB 642 redefines “adequate supply,” “medical use,” “primary caregiver,” “usable marijuana,” and “written certification.”
+The legislature amended the law in 2013 with two bills.
+HB 668 moved the medical marijuana program from the Department of Public Safety to the Department of Health and established a Medical Marijuana Registry special fund.
+SB 642 redefined “adequate supply,” “medical use,” “primary caregiver,” “usable marijuana,” and “written certification.”
 SB 642 amends registration requirements and creates a mechanism for law enforcement to immediately verify registration status 24 hours a day, 7 days a week.
 Registered medical cannabis patients and their registered caregivers may possess up to three ounces of usable cannabis and cultivate up to seven plants.
-Registered patients and caregivers are entitled to an affirmative defense in court, but because Hawaii has a registry verification system that law enforcement can access at any time, registered patients and caregivers who are in clear compliance with the law are often not subject to arrest.
+Registered patients and caregivers are entitled to an affirmative defense in court.
+In 2015, the legislature passed two more bills that greatly expanded the medical cannabis program.
+HB 321 created a program allowing 8 medical marijuana dispensaries with 2 cultivation licenses each and allows more to be licensed in 2017.
+SB 1291 clarified anti-discrimination protections for patients.

 In This Section